mcdaley/RNAppTemplate/README.md

 ### Refactor the Login & Register screens
 Refactor the Login & Register screens as right now there is a lot of duplicated code.
 Tasks should be:
-1.)
+[x] 1.)
 Create SignIn and SignUp forms
-2.)
+[n] 2.)
 Create Input components for email, password, & confirmPassword so that the
         forms created above look cleaner.

 ### Global Styles
 Configure the global styles for the App the same way that I did for HoneyDone by: